 If the rogue is contained by any other means, such as auto, rule, and AwIPS preventions, the rogue entry is deleted when it expires.

-The controller will request to AAA server for rogue client validation only once.
-As a result, if rogue client validation fails
+requests to the AAA server for rogue client validation only once.
+As a result, if rogue client validation fails on the

-on the first attempt then the rogue client will not be detected as a threat any more.
-To avoid this, add the valid client
+first attempt then the rogue client will not be detected as a threat any more.
+To avoid this, add the valid client entries

-The controller has to be added to the AAA server as a AAA client with authentication as RADIUS(CISCO IOS/PIX 6.0).
-You must
+has to be added to the AAA server as a AAA client with authentication as RADIUS(CISCO IOS/PIX 6.0).
+Add the rogue AP

-add the rogue AP in question to the userdatabase with relevant delimiter, username and password being the MAC address with
+in question to the userdatabase with relevant delimiter, username, and password being the MAC address with relevant delimiter.

 rogue-ap-state=contain—Where, rogue-ap-state can be the following: alert/contain/internal/external/threat